-New Student Orientation can be completed at the convenience of the student online.
-The online orientation should take approximately one hour long, and includes quizzes after each module and will allow you to save your space if you need to return to it at another time.
+New Student Orientation can be completed at the student's convenience online before registering for classes.
+The online orientation should take about one hour and includes quizzes after each module and will let you save your space if you need to return to it another time.